 Prior to Scott Free, Ms. Gitlin attended NYU Film School, while working as an Associate Producer for an independent production/finance company, which developed and produced documentaries for HBO.
 She also raised funds for independent theater, including the critically acclaimed, Poppy Nongena, which she went on to produce with record Producer Joe Boyd at the Edinburgh Festival and then at the Donmar Warehouse in London.Ms.
 Gitlin graduated from Andover Academy, received her B.A. in Business/Economics from Middlebury College.
 She is an active member of the Academy Of Motion Picture Arts & Sciences and a committed supporter of LACMA, the Liberty Hill Foundation, Violence Policy Center (VPC), Violence Intervention Program (VIP), and The Go Campaign-empowering vulnerable children throughout the world.
 Ms. Gitlin lives in Los Angeles with her husband and 3 children.

 Kleeman travels worldwide seeking best practices in children’s and family media, technology and products; he has given presentations on six continents.
-He writes extensively for trade and general press, including two book chapters and commentaries for the Huffington Post and Kidscreen.
+He writes extensively for trade and general press, including three book chapters and frequent commentaries for the Huffington Post and Kidscreen.

 Sharon is an accomplished PR executive with extensive experience navigating the communications landscape at some of the foremost global media companies in the entertainment industry.
 Currently an independent consultant, she was most recently director, publicity, for NBCUniversal’s Universal Cable Productions, where she oversaw all public relations activities for the studio and its hit series including Suits, Covert Affairs, Psych, Defiance, Warehouse 13 and Eureka.
 A proud California State University, Fullerton, Titan, Ms. Liggins has also held positions at PBS, Creative Artists Agency, Hallmark Channel and the Walt Disney Company/ABC.
 For the Television Academy, Ms. Liggins has served two terms on the board of governors, representing the Public Relations peer group and co-chaired the Diversity Committee, developing and coordinating events with the mandate of bringing awareness of diverse voices and experiences to Academy members and the industry.
 She also conceived of the idea for the Academy’s first-ever celebration of diverse Emmy nominees, “Dynamic & Diverse,” which is now an annual event.
 Ms. Liggins is a passionate viewer of a wide variety of television series and feature films.
 Mentoring aspiring entertainment industry executives and advocating for diversity within the industry are her major priorities.